 Gold Coast Mansions were built during the Roaring 20's Great Gatsby Era.
 Once over 500, today nearly 200 survive.
-The Mansions are available as hotels, for venues, tours and parks.
+The remaining Mansions are used as hotels, event venues, for tours and also parks.
 Some are private mansions, a few are for sale.

-Welcome to GoldCoastMansions.com the online source forvisiting Long Island, NY's Gold Coast Mansions.
+Welcome to GoldCoastMansions.com the online source for visiting Long Island, NY's Gold Coast Mansions.
 In the grand era of the Great Gatsby (novel by F Scott Fitzgerald) and the industrial revolution - great fortunes were made by many.
 Wealthy industrialists made Long Island their home creating many Gold Coast Mansions.
 Grand estates were built many of which imported various fixtures, materials and art pieces from around the world.
-Although many of these homes proved to be to large and inefficient to maintain, and were demolished for smaller developments, some fortunately still remain for the world to tour and enjoy
+Although many of these homes proved to be too large and inefficient to maintain, and were demolished for smaller developments, fortunately some still remain for the world to tour and enjoy.

 Long Island's Gold Coast Mansions

 Noted: Prominent women's activist, married to William Vanderbilt, remarried to Oliver Belmont.
 Style: 140 room medieval castle, replica of an Irish Castle.
 Inspired F. Scott Fitzgerald's book "The Great Gatsby".
 VIDEO BELOW - by Simmorris - Full Screen